 Teaching Literature in Times of Crisis looks at the range of different crises currently affecting students – from climate change and systemic racism, to the global pandemic.

-Addressing the impact on students’ ability and motivation to learn as well as their emotional well-being, this volume guides teachers toward strategies for introducing both canonical and contemporary literature in ways that demonstrate the future relevance of sophisticated and targeted literacy skills.
-These reading practices are invaluable for framing and critically examining the challenges associated with crisis to help cope with grief and as a means to impart the skills needed to deal with crisis such as adaptability, flexibility, resilience and resistance Providing necessary background theory, alongside practical case studies, the book addresses:
+Addressing the impact on students’ ability and motivation to learn as well as their emotional wellbeing, this volume guides teachers toward strategies for introducing both canonical and contemporary literature in ways that demonstrate the future relevance of sophisticated and targeted literacy skills.
+These reading practices are invaluable for framing and critically examining the challenges associated with crisis in order to help cope with grief and as a means to impart the skills needed to deal with crisis, such as adaptability, flexibility, resilience, and resistance.
+Providing necessary background theory, alongside practical case studies, the book addresses:

 - Reading practices for demonstrating how literature explores ethical issues in specific and concrete rather than abstract terms